I’m Natalie, and I’m super excited to share my story with you.

-I did this knowing nothing about blogging or running a business.
+I did this knowing nothing about online business.
 In fact, I always wanted to be a lawyer.

 But everything changed when I started a blog.

-The fact that blogging turned into my full time job is truly a testament to what is possible when you start a blog (side note – you can start a blog for $2.95/month with my link here).
+The fact that blogging turned into my full time job is truly a testament to what is possible when you start a blog (side note – you can start a blog for $2.95/month here).

 Okay, here’s the long version of my story…